Get in Touch

 • Erasing unused areas of a hard disk

-• Undeleting deleted but still open files
+• Undeleting files that are deleted but still open

-• Searching for all hard links
+• Searching for all hardlinks

-• Identifying invisible disk space consumption
+• Accounting for invisible disk space consumption

 Data Security Infrastructure